eudk/awesome-ai-tools/README.md

 **Regular Updates and Disclaimer:**
 - This list is regularly updated to include the latest and most relevant tools in the field.
+- Elements on the list are AI generated
 - Please note that while we strive to keep the list current, there might be occasional issues with some of the links.
 - We are not affiliated with any of the listed tools or platforms, nor have we tested all of them.
 - Users are advised to conduct their own research and use these tools at their own discretion.